KnowageLabs/Knowage-Documentation/chapter_3/create_multidimension/olap.rst

     Defining OLAP template.

 Aaccording to the requirements set which fields ar axis or filter cards.
-Please refer to the *Functionalities* chapter for the terminology.
+Please refer to the *Functionalities* section of this documention for the terminology.

 .. _definingolaptempl2:
 .. figure:: media/image200.png